prasanthc41m/pifi-repeater/README.md

 And you can use ```./wifistat.sh -r``` to disable monitor-mode and restart wlan1 interface

 ## AdGuard
-To access AdGuard management WebUI http://192.168.7.1 or http://pi.fi
+To access AdGuard management WebUI <br>
+http://192.168.7.1 or http://pi.fi

 To reset password <br>